pnp/sp-dev-fx-webparts/samples/react-mobx/README.md

 * Presentational (dumb) components live in `./components`
 * Container (smart) components live in `./container`
-* Mobx stores are defined in `./store` with a sample webpart store that keeps track of the webpart properties.
+* Mobx stores are defined in `./store` with a sample web part store that keeps track of the web part properties.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-mobx" />